DrPaulBrewer/pipe-to-storage/README.md

 * other strings --  sets the metadata `content-type` manually
 * an object, to set any `writeStream.options` in the internal storage `createWriteStream` call

-returns a Promise that resolves after saving the contents of `source` to `storage.bucket(bucketName).file(fileName)` or rejects with any errors not caught in retrys
+returns a Promise that resolves to {bucket, file, md5, length} after saving the contents of `source` to `storage.bucket(bucketName).file(fileName)` or rejects with any errors not caught in retrys

+md5 is in base64

 ## Tests